.env · security

 HMAC vs RSA/ECDSA — when to use which

-Why not just pick a password?
+Why not just use a password?

-JWT secrets picked from passwords can be cracked in minutes with tools like hashcat.
-A properly generated secret cannot be cracked in any practical timeframe.
+Passwords are low-entropy by design.
+A JWT secret needs full cryptographic entropy — 256 bits (HS256) or more.
+Password-derived secrets can be cracked in minutes with tools like hashcat.
+A properly generated secret cannot be brute-forced in any practical timeframe.

 Related tools